momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 # Introduction to QGIS - Vector Data: Part 2

+The objective of part 2 is to create a map of student to teacher ratios by income to poverty ratios over two by block group.
+When it comes to creating a map, make sure that your map is suitable to the context.
+Realistically, this map would probably one out of a series of maps if I was concerned with the relationship of income/poverty ratios to student/teacher ratios.
+For the sake of this workshop, we will only create one map.
+Feel free to make more maps to find out more about this relationship with your newly acquired knowledge!

 ## Units
 ### Unit 1: Basic Cartographic Elements
 ### Unit 2: Symbolizing Layers
 ### Unit 3: Creating and Exporting a Map Layout

 ## Unit 1: Basic Cartographic Elements
 ### Unit Objectives